-The School Lunch Fund had expenditures, which were less than revenues by \$307,059 during the year ended June 30, 2022.
-As a result, the fund ended the year with \$313,918 fund balance compared to last year's fund balance of \$6,859.
+The School Lunch Fund had revenues, which were less than expenditures in the amount of \$42,477 during the year ended June 30, 2023.
+As a result, the fund ended the year with \$271,441 fund balance.
+The General fund transferred \$19,713 to cover the costs of negative student account balances and \$55,000 from the General fund to assist with current year costs due to a decline in revenue.

-The Special Aid Fund ended the year with a fund balance of \$3,235.
+The Special Aid Fund ended the year with a fund balance of \$3,237.
 The revenues of this fund are expenditure driven meaning that the district receives funds based on the amount of expenditures for each grant.
-The District is responsible for paying 20% of the approved rate as well as the difference between the actual cost and the approved rate for expenditures of the Summer Handicap program and as such transferred \$165,267 from the General Fund budgeted amounts to the Special Aid Fund to cover these costs.
+The District is responsible for paying 20% of the approved rate as well as the difference between the actual cost and the approved rate for expenditures of the Summer Handicap program and as such transferred \$131,381 from the General Fund budgeted amounts to the Special Aid Fund to cover these costs.